Frequently Asked Questions about the PA program

 Where does Monmouth University’s PA program have clinical sites?

-The program has agreements with sites in the following counties: Monmouth, Middlesex, Ocean, Atlantic, and Essex.
+The program has agreements with sites in the following New Jersey counties: Monmouth, Middlesex, Ocean, Atlantic, and Essex, as well as in New York.
 We have contracts with hospitals and physician offices, thereby giving students an opportunity to have a wide range of experiences.

 Does Monmouth University provide housing at distance sites?